supertypeai/sectors-kb/recipe/animation_plot.md

 ## Data Source and Data Manipulation

-After installing the packages and loading the libraries, we can begin manipulating the data for our analysis.
-The dataset for this recipe comprises daily transaction data from all stocks on the Indonesia Stock Exchange since 2024.
-Specifically, we will focus on the daily transaction volume of each stock.
-Here's a preview of the dataset we'll be using.
+After installing the necessary packages and loading the libraries, we can start manipulating the data for our analysis.
+[The dataset](./dataset/most_traded_stocks.csv) for this task consists of daily transaction data from all stocks on the Indonesia Stock Exchange since 2024, and it's accessible on [Sectors](https://sectors.app).
+Our focus will be on the daily transaction volume of each stock.
+Here's a glimpse of the dataset we'll be working with.

 |  date        | symbol  | volume   |
 | ------------ | ------- | -------- |